 On one hand, there are reasons to believe that Japan might be comparatively resilient in the face of disinformation.
-Japanese society is relatively homogonous ethnically and linguistically, and Japanese politics has a lengthy period of one-party rule, so, there are fewer social and political divisions
+Japanese society is relatively homogonous ethnically and linguistically, and Japanese politics has a lengthy period of one-party rule, so, there are fewer social and political divisions to exacerbate than in many other countries.
+Further, compared to the United States and Europe, Japan's media environment is less polarized, is more trusted by the population, and online news is less important than traditional news in Japan.
+Limited use of online news by the Japanese could help reduce the spread of disinformation in Japan.

-30 Cohen, Raphael S., Nathan Beauchamp-Mustafaga, Joe Cheravitch, Alyssa Demus, Scott W. Harold, Jeffrey W. Hornung, Jenny Jun, Michael Schwille, Elina Treyger, and Nathan Vest, Combating Foreign Disinformation on Social Media: Study Overview and Conclusions.
+&lt;sup>30 Cohen, Raphael S., Nathan Beauchamp-Mustafaga, Joe Cheravitch, Alyssa Demus, Scott W. Harold, Jeffrey W. Hornung, Jenny Jun, Michael Schwille, Elina Treyger, and Nathan Vest, Combating Foreign Disinformation on Social Media: Study Overview and Conclusions.
 Santa Monica, CA: RAND Corporation, 2021.

-31 Ichihara, Maiko, "How to Tackle Disinformation in Japan: Lessons from the Russia-Ukraine War," in Ryan Hass and Patricia M. Kim (eds)

-Democracy in Asia, Brookings, 2022, pp 36-43.
+&lt;sup>31 Ichihara, Maiko, "How to Tackle Disinformation in Japan: Lessons from the Russia-Ukraine War," in Ryan Hass and Patricia M. Kim (eds) Democracy in Asia, Brookings, 2022, pp 36-43.